allanfoppa/allanfoppa/README.md

 This is my [annual study plan](https://github.com/allanfoppa/the-learning-journey), divided into three "thirds" to help organize my learning goals throughout the year.

+> [!NOTE]
-> **Note:** This is a flexible plan, and I will adjust it as needed based on my progress and changing interests.
+> This is a flexible plan, and I will adjust it as needed based on my progress and changing interests.